Associate Professor of Airport Management, College of Aeronautics

 July 2015, The Millennial Age – The Next Generation of Aviation Employees, Florida Airports Council, 46th Annual Conference, Boca Raton, Florida.

-Other Creative Works:
+Other Creative Works include:

 December 2008.
 Latest thinking in airport marketing - Modern marketing planning at US airports.
 Henry Stuart Talks (audio presentation series).
 Series Editor: Dr. Anne Graham, Senior Lecturer in Air Transport and Tourism.
 University of Westminster, London, UK.